MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityCapacityDimension.md

 ms.author: cdmditeam
 ---

-# Facility capacity dimension in Cloud for Sustainability Shared Data Model(FacilityCapacityDimension)
+# Facility capacity dimension in Cloud for Sustainability shared data model(FacilityCapacityDimension)

 The dimension of the facility based on which the water usage intensity factors are defined such as area.